-Cell phones, beepers or other electronic communication devices may be brought to school.
+Cell phones or other electronic communication devices may be brought to school.
 Students may use their phones until the 8:05 bell rings, during their lunch period and during passing periods.
-Cell phones must be put away when a student enters a classroom.
-Students may use them in class only with teacher permission, but with the understanding that if phones disrupt the classroom, teachers will write a referral and administrators will assign the following progressive consequences:
+Cell phones must be put away in the student's backpack and turned to off or silent when a student enters a classroom.
+No cell phone, headphones, or other electronic devises may be visible or used by a student at any time during a class period.
+This includes the use of smart watch technology during class time.
+Teachers may have classroom activities that include the use of technology.
+In that case, students will be able to have their devices out during class, as prompted by the teacher.